 This is true even if you’re using a dynamic countdown timer for your flash sale.

 Since a flash sale should have an air of urgency about it, you want to be careful not to send your announcement too soon.
 Announcing it weeks in advance could leave your announcement buried under hundreds of emails and your sale forgotten.

 A good rule of thumb is to launch your announcement email roughly 48 hours before the sale begins.
 That gives you enough time to take pre-orders and prepare your inventory.

 It also leaves enough urgency to create FOMO, but not so much that your customers feel rushed into a purchase.

 Ok, now that you have your announcement email ready, it’s time for the next step: the launch.

 Flash Sale Email #2: Launch

 This is the email that your customers have been waiting for.
-It’s the email letting people know that the sale has started.
+It lets people know that the sale has started.

 This email should be short and sweet.
-You can add a little bit of info about your offer, but the main focus should be getting people to click the link to your site.
+You can add a little bit of information about your offer, but the main focus should be getting people to click the link to your site.